DroidScript/Docs/files/markup/en/intro/04 Coding Features.md

 <premium>

 #### cfg.Game
-The _Game_ configuration will let your app immediately run in [GameView](../app/CreateGameView.htm) mode.
+The `Game` configuration will let your app immediately run in [GameView](../app/CreateGameView.htm) mode.
 This way you can write your game code directly in the main script without bothering about creating the GameView container.

 #### cfg.Transparent
 This will let your app run transparently on the HomeScreen and it will stay on top of everything even if the user launches an other app.
 <premium>

 #### cfg.Serv
-The _Serv_ flag will serve any HTML or Hybrid app over a builtin HTTP server.
+The `Serv` flag will serve any HTML or Hybrid app over a builtin HTTP server on port `3033`.

 #### cfg.Console
 This will show the console as main page instead of the GUI.
 Drawers will still work with this config.